-The department's FY2019 objective continues the focus on the C's of exceptional customer service; Connect, Collect, Convert, Continuous Improvement, Coach, and Commitment.
+The department's 2019 objective continues the focus on the 5 C's of exceptional customer service; Connect, Collect, Convert, Continuous Improvement and Coach.

-- Connect: Customers should expect an exceptional customer service experience with NTTA based on their preferred communication method. - Collect: Customers will be treated with the upmost respect while being held responsible for their decisions. - Convert: Every windshield has a TollTag. - Continuous Improvement: Improve infrastructure and processes by leveraging appropriate technology. - Coach: Staff and Leadership appropriate training and coaching to improve customer experience. - Commitment: Staff and Leadership are committed to providing an exceptional customer service experience.
+- Connect: Customers should expect an exceptional customer service experience with NTTA based on their preferred communication method. - Collect: Customers will be treated with the upmost respect while being held responsible for their decisions. - Convert: Every windshield has a TollTag. - Continuous Improvement: Improve infrastructure and processes by leveraging appropriate technology. - Coach: Staff and Leadership appropriate training and coaching to improve customer experience.

-- Actively participate in the implementation and testing of the new back office toll collection system. - Focus on improving key drivers of customer satisfaction, which include reducing wait times and increasing the number of full-service locations where customers may register for new TollTag accounts or pay ZipCash invoices. - Further enhance customer preferred communication channels through the web and interactive voice response (IVR) system. - Work with Communications and Legal to streamline the ZipCash invoice for clarity and to encourage payment of amounts owed. - Expand proactive customer outreach via targeted outbound messaging to inform TollTag customers of account issues. - Expand contact channel opportunities to provide additional customer access and to leverage existing technology, such as the Tollmate mobile application and electronic statements, for ease of access. - Sell and promote TollTag benefits at targeted events, such as corporate events, new or expanding local businesses, sporting games, and university events. - Expand relationships with car dealerships to distribute TollTags and increase ability to collect transactions for car sales, fleet and loaner vehicles. - Further enhance speech analytics to improve customer service, and coaching to build efficiencies.
+- Focus on improving key drivers of customer satisfaction, which include reducing wait times and increasing the number of full-service locations where customers may register for new TollTag accounts or pay ZipCash invoices. - Enhance customer preferred communication channels through web, interactive voice response (IVR), and chat functionality. - Expand proactive customer outreach via targeted outbound messaging to inform TollTag customers of account issues. - Expand contact channel opportunities to provide additional customer access and to leverage existing technology, such as the Tollmate mobile application and electronic statements, for ease of access. - Sell and promote TollTag benefits at targeted events, such as corporate events, new or expanding local businesses, sporting games, and university events. - Expand relationships with car dealerships to distribute TollTags and increase ability to collect transactions for car sales, fleet and loaner vehicles. - Further enhance speech analytics to improve customer service, and coaching to build efficiencies.

-- Improve customer contact and collection opportunities through the addition of two late-stage collection agencies. - Leverage emerging payment technologies to facilitate customers' ability to pay. - Create an internal infrastructure that has the appropriate technology and analytical capabilities to fulfill core functions. - Develop and deliver programs to assist cash and unbanked/underbanked customers with access to payment locations and other payment options. - Create Customer Obsession by expanding the customer experience and journey mapping. - Maximize every ZipCash customer interaction to provide benefits of TollTag membership. - Leverage business intelligence tools for better volume forecasting to facilitate the conversion of un-happy customers to happy customers.
+- Improve contact with customers through targeted customer outreach campaigns to include outbound dialing, text messaging, e-mails and other communication vehicles. - Leverage emerging payment technologies to facilitate customers' ability to pay. - Create an internal infrastructure that has the appropriate technology and analytical horsepower to fulfill core functions. - Develop and deliver programs to assist cash and unbanked/underbanked customers with access to payment locations and other payment options. - Create Customer Obsession by expanding the customer experience and journey mapping. - Maximize every ZipCash customer interaction to provide benefits of TollTag membership. - Leverage business intelligence tools for better volume forecasting to facilitate the conversion of un-happy customers to happy customers. - Explore IVR enhancements, including Smart-IVR technology with alphanumeric capabilities. - Implement speech analytics to analyze contact volumes and build efficiencies. - Implement screen pops to reduce average contact handle times. - Implement virtual queueing and automated call backs to improve customer satisfaction.

-- Continue to increase TollTag penetration to the FY2019 goal of 82.5%. - Continue focus on payments from out-of-state drivers. - Improve pursuable transactions to achieve a FY2019 goal of 95.7%. - Drive collectables to the FY2019 goal of 93% collected within 24 months. - Constantly evaluate and improve the Toll Enforcement Remedies program to maximize performance. - Execute an enhanced collection strategy through management of four collection agencies to provide: (1) general and specialized collection services for outstanding ZipCash invoices, past due accounts, unpaid fees and other charges, including court judgments; (2) provide skip tracing for returned mail, chargebacks and bounced checks; (3) assist in the early stage of collections through customer outreach programs; (4) improve toll collection earlier within their collection process; (5) continue focus on collection efforts for unpaid invoices placed for longer than six months; (6) continue customer outreach and collection efforts through secondary collection agencies. - Work with additional counties for vehicle registration blocks. - Leverage the Business Intelligence environment in decision making.
+- Continue to increase TollTag penetration to the FY2018 goal of 82%. - Implement appropriate actions to reduce call talk time by 5%. - Continue focus on payments from out-of-state drivers. - Improve pursuable transactions to achieve a FY2018 goal of 95.7%. - Drive collectables to the FY2018 goal of 93% collected within 24 months. - Reduce the percent of customers identified as habitual violators, increase payments from scofflaws and enhance public perception of equity by deploying enforcement tools provided by the Legislature, including vehicle registration blocks and roadway bans. - Constantly evaluate and improve the Toll Enforcement Remedies program to maximize performance. - Execute an enhanced collection strategy through management of two collection agencies to provide: (1) general and specialized collection services for outstanding ZipCash invoices, past due accounts, unpaid fees and other charges, including court judgments; (2) provide skip tracing for returned mail, chargebacks and bounced checks; (3) assist in the early stage of collections through customer outreach programs; (4) improve toll collection earlier within their process; (5) continue focus on collection efforts for unpaid invoices placed for longer than six months. - Work with additional counties for vehicle registration blocks. - Leverage the Business Intelligence environment in decision making.